Off-Campus Studies can help Astronomy students…

 - IES: University College London (UCL) (England)

-- IFSA-Butler: National University of Ireland Galway
+- IFSA: National University of Ireland, Galway Partnership (Galway, Ireland)

 Students interested in Off-Campus Studies should attend an OCS First Step meeting in the fall of their second year, discuss their interests with their major adviser, and schedule an appointment with an OCS adviser.